mihailgaberov/js-ts-react-exercises/README.md

 // [1, 2, 3, 4]
 // { key: "newValue" }
-// because we pass the referencers to the object themselfes (array is also considered as Object in JS), not copies of their values, and thus mutate their values
+// because we pass the referencers to the object themselves, not their values (array is also considered as Object in JS), not copies of their values, and thus mutate their values
 ```

 ## 14. Prototypal Inheritance